-FM 1187 is the new entryway into the city of Aledo.
-There is a sense of pride as you travel along the landscaped median with Gulf Muhly grasses, burford hollies, crape myrtles that are interspersed with live oaks and cedar elms.
+FM 1187 is the entryway into the City of Aledo.
+There is a sense of community as you drive along the landscaped median with Gulf Muhly grasses, Burford hollies, and crape myrtles, interspersed with roses, live oaks, and cedar elms.

-The “A” for Aledo is right by the entrance to the city hall building which is planted with Fall Asters and 500 Variegated vinca major plants are underneath the beautiful live oaks.
+The garden, by the door to the city hall building has Fall Asters in the design of an “A” for Aledo, plus, 500 variegated vinca major plants under the live oak trees.

 Across the street, the Aledo Community Center and Park incorporates a walking trail that meanders through its playground and gardens.